John Smyth (barrister): Legal career

-He was called to the Bar at Inner Temple in 1965 and took silk in 1979.
+Smyth was called to the Bar at Inner Temple in 1965 and took silk as a Queen's Counsel in 1979.
 He was a recorder (with the powers of a circuit judge able to sit in the Crown Court, the County Court or the Family Court) from 1978 to 1984.
+During the 1970s and early 1980s, he lived in Winchester while practising law in London.

 In July 1977, Smyth acted for Christian morality campaigner Mary Whitehouse in her successful private prosecution for blasphemy (Whitehouse v Lemon) at the Old Bailey against the newspaper Gay News and its editor, Denis Lemon, over the publication of James Kirkup's poem The Love that Dares to Speak its Name.
-He also initially acted for Whitehouse in her failed prosecution of the National Theatre production of Howard Brenton's play The Romans in Britain in 1980 but withdrew from the case through illness.
+He also initially acted for Whitehouse in her failed private prosecution of the National Theatre production of Howard Brenton's play The Romans in Britain in 1980, but withdrew from the case in 1982, which was stated at the time to be due to illness, but was later documented in the Makin Review to have been part of his agreement with the Iwerne Trust after they became aware of his abuse.

-Later, while living in Cape Town, South Africa, he ran the Justice Alliance of South Africa (JASA) for some years.
+Smyth moved to Zimbabwe in 1984 and to South Africa in 2001.
+While living in Cape Town, South Africa, he ran the Justice Alliance of South Africa (JASA) for some years.
 JASA describes itself as "a coalition of corporations‚ individuals and churches committed to upholding and fighting for justice and the highest moral standards in South African society".

-Smyth represented South Africa's Doctors for Life, and, as an amicus curiae of the Constitutional Court in May 2005, unsuccessfully opposed the legalisation of same-sex marriage in South Africa.
-Smyth claimed that to introduce same-sex marriage, would result in "violence to the mind and spirit" of the religiously devout and would discriminate against them.
+Smyth represented South Africa's Doctors for Life, and, as an amicus curiae of the Constitutional Court in May 2005, unsuccessfully opposed the legalisation of same-sex marriage in South Africa in Minister of Home Affairs v Fourie.
+Smyth claimed that to introduce same-sex marriage would result in "violence to the mind and spirit" of the religiously devout and would discriminate against them.

-It emerged on 3 February 2017 that the board of the Alliance had asked Smyth to immediately stand down as the head of the organisation.
-His standing-down was described as temporary, but his return was not thought likely.
+It emerged on 3 February 2017 that the board of the Justice Alliance of South Africa had asked Smyth to immediately stand down as the head of the organisation.
+His standing down was described as temporary, but his return was not thought likely.

-Christian work

-Smyth was chairman of the Iwerne Trust between 1974 and 1981.
-This organisation raised funds for evangelical Christian holiday camps that had been founded by Eric "Bash" Nash for public school pupils, at the time run by Scripture Union, and in which Smyth was a leader.